GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Variable References

-The *name of a variable* is a sequence of token characters, except the characters `[` and `]` cannot happen.
+A *variable name* is a sequence of token characters, except the characters `[` and `]` cannot happen.

 ```
 variable_char := token_char - ('[' | ']') ;
 variable_name := ('$' | 'A'..'Z') {variable_char} ;
 ```

-A *reference to a variable* is a variable name optionally followed by an array subscript.
+A *variable reference* is a variable name optionally followed by an array subscript.
 Any character following the subscript should be ignored.
 A subscript shall not happen more than once.

 ```
-subscript := '[' (variable_name | integer_literal) ']' ;
+subscript := '[' (variable_name | integer) ']' ;
 variable := variable_name [ subscript {variable_char} ] ;
 ```

 The subscript may use a integer literal or another variable name of integer type.
+The indexing is zero-based.

+The integer literal in a subscript must be positive.

 The type of a variable reference is the inner type of the variable name being referenced.